Continue.dev vs Kiro

 Why these tools are being compared

 Both Continue.dev and Kiro compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Continue.dev leans on async agents run on every pr to enforce rules defined in code while Kiro emphasizes spec-driven development (requirements → design → tasks), so this matchup helps clarify which strengths matter most for your next launch.
+Continue.dev is built around async agents run on every pr to enforce rules defined in code, while Kiro is designed for spec-driven development (requirements → design → tasks).
+This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

 On pricing, Continue.dev offers free, whereas Kiro lists free (500 credits) + paid credits (pay-as-you-go).
-Feature-wise, Continue.dev shines with async agents run on every pr to enforce rules defined in code and silent operation: only flags issues with suggested fixes and diffs, while Kiro stands out for spec-driven development (requirements → design → tasks) and autonomous agents and autopilot mode for complex work.
-If you care about AI speed and responsiveness, compare the Vibe Score dimensions below to see which tool keeps your flow steady.
+Feature-wise, Continue.dev stands out for async agents run on every pr to enforce rules defined in code and silent operation: only flags issues with suggested fixes and diffs, while Kiro delivers spec-driven development (requirements → design → tasks) and autonomous agents and autopilot mode for complex work.
+If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

 Choose Continue.dev if you need Team Code Quality and want a stack centered on Developer IDEs & Agents.
-Pick Kiro when you value Complex feature development and prefer a tool that matches Developer IDEs & Agents.
-If you simply want the highest overall Vibe Score, the winner banner above makes that choice obvious.
+Pick Kiro when you value Solo founders and prefer a tool that matches Developer IDEs & Agents.
+Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison